 - Built structures to slow water flow.
 Some structures were built in the middle of the creek and look like log jams or piles of branches.
 They will help slow flows, collect sediment, and promote complexity and side-to-side movement that the creek would naturally have over time.

 - Placed whole trees in the stream.
 Crews placed whole trees intermixed and upstream of structures to help slow flows, collect sediment, promote side-to-side movement, and create larger debris jams.
-Learn more about the importance of woody in streams.
+Learn more about the importance of wood in streams.

 - Built one beaver dam-like structure.
 These help imitate beaver dams, creating pools, and helping connect Whychus Creek to the surrounding meadow.